iefken/IPGA-Java-Controller/README.md

          => New window: Select class with main class (receiver) click oke.
            => New window: You'll see the depencies you'll include, click oke again.

-#### b.
+#### 1.B.1.B.b.
 Build the .jar:

 Select Build | Build Artifacts.
 Select theJarYouPrepared:jar and select 'Build'.
 => This should start the build process into the "/out/" folder.

+### !
+Intermezzo !
+TEST your .jar file in terminal: 'java -jar jarFileName.jar'

-#### c.
+#### OPTIONAL: 1.B.1.B.c.
 Make .jar runnable:

 select Run | Edit Configurations.
   => New window: click new (green +) and select JAR Application.

-### !
-Intermezzo !
-TEST your .jar file in terminal: 'java -jar jarFileName.jar'

 ==> Continue only if your .jar files runs successfully (it does the same as running the file/project does/what you want it does...)

-### 2. Get the .jar on your server
+### 1.B.2.
+Get the .jar on your server

-#### a.
-Put your .jar on your Git(hub)
+#### 1.B.2.a.
+Put your .jar on your VCS: Git(hub)/TFS
-For putting the jar easily on your server I recommend you putting it on your github first
+For putting the jar easily on your server I recommend you putting it on your VCS first
-#### b.
+#### 1.B.2.b.
 Clone it onto your remote server
-In the directory you want to push it: 'git clone https://github.com/your-github-nickname/your-github-project-name git-files/' (the 'git-files' parameter is optional for naming the new repo the github-project will be pushed in, if it's empty, your-github-project-name will be used)
+In the directory you want to push it: "git clone https://github.com/your-github-nickname/your-github-project-name git-files/" //"git clone ssh://..."
+(the 'git-files' parameter is optional for naming the new repo the github-project will be pushed in, if it's empty, your-github-project-name will be used)

-#### c.
+#### 1.B.2.c.
 Navigate to your .jar directory
 and run this line: 'java -jar yourJarFileName.jar'

+3. Software dependencies

+To read and change the code any IDE will do if you know how to handle the dependencies.
+This project uses Maven (see: https://mvnrepository.com/) as dependency manager and should work on both Linux (debian) and Windows(10) when developing with the IntelliJ IDE (see: https://www.jetbrains.com/idea/).
+!
+If you have instructions for building this project in Eclipse or other IDE's I'll be glad to add them !

+To read and/or see the mysql database: go to the 'db-models' repository and use MySQLWorkbench (see: https://www.mysql.com/products/workbench/) to open the file.

+4. Latest releases

+03-04-18: v0.8: Added PingMessage
+01-04-18: v0.7: Added some Data and DAO classes
+30-04-18: v0.6: Added CLI for testing purposes
+29-04-18: v0.5: Added .jar instructions for serverdeployment
+28-04-18: v0.4: 	- Added XmlMessage: XML => String
+			- Added HttpRequest: (2,3,4)
+27-04-18: v0.3: Added XmlMessage: String => Xml
+26-04-18: v0.2: Added HttpRequest: (1)
+24-04-18: v0.1: Sender and receiver classes functional

+# Happy queueing!